• Paulina Lake Hot Springs is located at the north edge of the Paulina Lake

 • Features five or more man-made pools

-Camping and fires are prohibited on the Hot Spring Beach.
+Camping and fires are also prohibited on Hot Springs Beach.

 Hiking to Paulina Lake Hot Springs